 Roof Anchor Analysis

-Because fall protection systems use roof anchors, they should be regularly inspected.
+Because fall protection systems are common on rooftops, they are required to be regularly inspected.
 The roof anchor is a vital part of a correctly functioning fall protection system.
 If it fails, the system does not work, potentially causing a fatal accident or serious bodily injury.
-Roof anchors can be as simple as a D ring, or much more complex.
-They must be analyzed and routinely inspected for safety purposes.
+Roof anchors can be as simple as a D-ring and plate, or much more complex.
+They must be analyzed and routinely inspected to comply with OSHA standards.
 For safety, consider hiring a construction engineer to ensure that you are meeting OSHA requirements.

 Custom-Built Fall Protection Systems